pooya-mohammadi/intro_to_git/developing_a_project_from_different_machines.md

 ```
 It will ask you to provide a commit message you can accept the same commit message which was given by yourself in the previous section
 or provide another one.
 In this example, I simply accepted the one we previously provided.

+**NOTE:** Based on the default config of git, a `Vim` editor is opened for editing the commit message after executing `git rebase --continue`.
+Following guide would help you while working `Vim`:
+1. To start making a change enter button `i` in your keyboard.
+It stands for `insert`.
+2. After you made your changes, enter button `Esc` on your keyboard.
+It exists the previous mode, which in our case is `i` or `insert`
+3. To save and quit insert the following buttons `:wq`. `w` stands for `write` and `q` stands for `quit`.

+Let's continue with the rest of the process:
 ```commandline
 gir branch
 git log --oneline